odea-project/qAlgorithms/report/report.md

 Steps of finding a feature, mention qCentroids / describe pipeline in general

 specific goal of this project
+The purpose of the presented project is to provide a user-friendly and programmer-friendly implementation of the qBinning algorithm [@reuschenbachQBinningDataQualityBased2023].

 ## qBinning @todo better name